Manage Logging

 views

-Troubleshooting log for the views engine, predominantly focusing on the changing of partition states.
+Troubleshooting log for the views engine, mainly logging the changing of partition states.

 xdcr_target